-The reusable intra-oral film/sensor is decontaminated by- single use barrier envelopes and clinell wipes The OPG bite stick is decontaminated by - Manually scrubbed and autoclave cycle The Ceph ear pieces are decontaminated by -Clinell Wipes
+The reusable intra-oral film/sensor is decontaminated by- single use barrier envelopes and Steri Wipe +The OPG bite stick is decontaminated by - Manually scrubbed and autoclave cycle The Ceph ear pieces are decontaminated by -Steri Wipe +

-Any equipment defects found during decontamination are reported to the Decontamination Lead and recorded on the Individual Equipment Record (M 271B).
+Any equipment defects found during decontamination are reported to the Decontamination Lead and dealt with accordingly.
 Domestic cleaning of equipment is covered in M 257I.